bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-11-29-newsletter.md

   fixes and prepares for the anticipated upgrade to the version 1.0 of the library.

-- [LDK 0.18.4-beta.rc1][] is a release candidate for a minor version of this popular LN implementation.
+- [LND 0.18.4-beta.rc1][] is a release candidate for a minor version of this popular LN implementation.

 ## Notable code and documentation changes